Mitragyna speciosa: Addiction

 Kratom is a botanical with a known addiction liability and, in vulnerable individuals, dependence may develop rather quickly with tolerance noted at three months and four- to ten-fold dose escalations required within the first few weeks.

 A survey by Stanciu et al. of kratom consumers found that 25.5% of respondents reported symptoms consistent with a substance use disorder diagnosis based on the Diagnostic and Statistical Manual's criteria.
-After controlling for variables such as age, gender, daily kratom use frequency, and a history of substance use disorders or mental health conditions, individuals with a concurrent diagnosis of another SUD had 2.83 times the odds of meeting criteria for kratom addiction compared to those without a concurrent substance use disorder diagnosis.
+After controlling for variables such as age, gender, daily kratom use frequency, and a history of substance use disorders or mental health conditions, individuals with a concurrent diagnosis of another substance use disorder (SUD) had 2.83 times the odds of meeting criteria for kratom addiction compared to those without a concurrent SUD diagnosis.

-Kratom addiction carries a relapse risk as high as 78% to 89% at three months post-cessation.
+Kratom addiction carries a relapse risk as high as 78–89% at three months post-cessation.
 In cases of severe addiction, an approach similar to the treatment of opioid addiction may be warranted.